Census Dots

 Native American/Other

-Of the 804 places in Wisconsin, Middleton is the 37th most populous.
+Middleton is ranked the 37th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Middleton was ranked the 37th most populous place in the 2020 Census.

 Middleton's White Population